Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 ## 7 Scalability<a name="scalability"></a>

-Hot swapping line cards with different card types, ex, 100G and 400G or different port number on line card.
+Hot swapping line cards with different card types, ex, 100G X 32 and 400G X 8 on line card.

 ## 8 Tests<a name="tests"></a>